Apple-1 market

 In contrast to a sale via an auction house, it can take a long time or never work.

-At an auction, with a little luck, there is a fierce competition between two bidders and the result can be far above expectations.
+At an auction, with a little luck, there is fierce competition between two bidders and the result can be far above expectations.
 But this is purely a matter of luck.
 In a private sale, this lucky coincidence would only exist if two parties absolutely wanted to be the winner here as well.

 Donation

 A donation is a noble cause.
 Unless the owner of an Apple-1 needs the money from a potential sale or wants to donate for other reasons, there are many museums that would be happy to own an Apple-1.
 There is only one catch, which should definitely be taken into account.
-The donor usually wants to see the Apple-1 in an exhibition and that is the problem.
-A museum often needs a preparation time to even take in an object and exhibit it.
-This can be quick or it can take years.
-Most objects end up in storage and only a fraction can be exhibited.
-An Apple-1 is rare, but absolutely no guarantee that the computer will actually be exhibited permanently or even occasionally.
-There are Apple-1s that have been donated to museums but are now in a box in a warehouse.
-If necessary, it can be contractually agreed with the museum that the computer will actually be permanently accessible in the exhibition.
+The donor usually wants to see the Apple-1 in an exhibition, and that is the problem.
+A museum often needs preparation time to even take in an object and exhibit it.
+This can be quick, or it can take years.
+Most objects end up in storage, and only a fraction can be exhibited.
+An Apple-1 is rare, but there is absolutely no guarantee that the computer will actually be exhibited permanently or even occasionally.

 Of course, a donation to an association is also conceivable.
 Here, too, the question remains as to who will be granted access to the computer and whether this will be permanent.
 Once donated, an association can also sell the computer at some point or make it accessible to only a few people.